The Intellectual Property and Antitrust Review: Indonesia

 In Indonesia, intellectual property cases are tried by the commercial courts.
 The commercial courts' decisions may be subject to further appeal (by way of cassation) to the Supreme Court.
-Meanwhile, antitrust cases are tried by the Business Competition Supervisory Commission (KPPU), and the district courts and the Supreme Court are mandated to accept and try appeals against KPPU decisions.
-KPPU, which is the main enforcement body for the Anti-Monopoly Law, is an autonomous body, independent of the executive and judiciary legislative bodies, but its members are appointed by the president.
-KPPU is authorised to examine allegations of violations of the Anti-Monopoly Law, issue guidelines for implementation of the law and apply administrative sanctions, subject to court control.
+Meanwhile, antitrust cases are tried by the Business Competition Supervisory Commission (KPPU), and the courts are mandated to accept and try appeals against KPPU decisions.
+The KPPU, which is the main enforcement body for the Anti-Monopoly Law, is an autonomous body, independent of the executive and judiciary legislative bodies, but its members are appointed by the president.
+The KPPU is authorised to examine allegations of violations of the Anti-Monopoly Law, issue guidelines for implementation of the law and apply administrative sanctions, subject to court control.

 Year in review

 No notable intellectual property-related cases have been tried by KPPU in the past year.
 As Indonesia is not a jurisprudence-based jurisdiction, prior court decisions do not need to be followed by panels of judges in similar cases.

 There have been two significant developments on antitrust aspects of intellectual property in Indonesia in the past year.